 - The New York State and City Human Rights Laws

 In the courtroom, Keith has compiled an exceptional record of success.
 He has had countless cases dismissed before trial in both federal and state courts, on both summary judgment and motions to dismiss.
 His successes include:

 - Opposing a petition for writ of certiorari to the United States Supreme Court in a case involving ERISA

 - Obtaining pre-trial dismissals in age, race, national origin, sex, and disability discrimination cases, in sexual and racial harassment cases, and in retaliation cases, under state and federal laws

 - Obtaining pre-trial dismissals in cases alleging breaches of implied employment contracts arising from employee handbooks

 - Defending such dismissals in state and federal appellate courts

 Keith has published articles and lectured on implied employment contracts, discrimination and whistleblower claims, leave entitlements, and proper management and litigation prevention policies and practices.
 His speaking engagements have included presentations before the Society for Human Resource Management and the Council on Education in Management.

-Prior to Littler Mendelson, Keith represented employers and management exclusively for nine years at another employment law boutique firm.
+Prior to joining Littler Mendelson, Keith represented employers and management exclusively for nine years at another management-side employment law boutique firm.
 In law school, he was a member and associate editor of the Seton Hall Law Review.